 There’s a bar you say?

 The bartender on the Hondius was actually the same one as when Young Pioneer Tours visited Antarctica.
-Beers and cocktails cost between $3-4 – much cheaper than the prices in Iceland!
+Beers and cocktails cost between $3-4 – not only far cheaper than Iceland, but cheaper than a whole heap of countries.

 What are the cabins like?